-The greatest gift of encouragement I can give is to introduce you to Jesus.
+The greatest gift I can offer is to introduce you to Jesus.
 I’ve known him almost 52 years now, and my understanding of him has grown with time.
 When I was young, I saw God as a stern Father, waiting to pounce on me when I failed.
 I no longer see him that way.
 As a matter of fact, when I look at God, Jesus, or the Holy Spirit, I see only the greatest love.

 - God showed such immense love, that when Jesus came to earth to dwell with us, his first public words as an adult told of his heart to set all aright.
 (Luke 4:14-18 NLT)